University of California College of the Law-San Francisco logo

 1916

-Involuntarily ejected from AALS for the first time, partly due to the lack of its own academic law library and permanent campus.
+Involuntarily ejected from AALS for the first time due to lack of a permanent campus and academic library.

 1933